zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 # How to use the Stack Wizard?

-At the moment, the stack wizard can only be accessed through our CLI:
+At the moment, the stack wizard can only be accessed through our CLI.

 {% tabs %}
 {% tab title="CLI" %}